qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 WITH_GEOMETRY
 ^^^^^^^^^^^^^

-This parameter specifies if geometries have to be added to the output.
+This parameter specifies whether to add geometries to the output.

 Available values are (not case sensitive):